n-kats/codex/docs/prompts.md

 ### Where prompts live

 - Location: store prompts in `$CODEX_HOME/prompts/` (defaults to `~/.codex/prompts/`).
 Set `CODEX_HOME` if you want to use a different folder.
+- Additional locations (optional): set `CODEX_ADDITIONAL_PROMPT_DIRS` to a comma-separated list of extra prompt directories (relative paths are resolved from the session working directory).
 - File type: Codex only loads `.md` files.
 Non-Markdown files are ignored.
 Both regular files and symlinks to Markdown files are supported.
 - Naming: The filename (without `.md`) becomes the prompt name.
 A file called `review.md` registers the prompt `review`.
 - Refresh: Prompts are loaded when a session starts.
 Restart Codex (or start a new session) after adding or editing files.